-- 4.3.5.
-If bank details have been lost/stolen, contacting banks directly for advice on preventing fraudulent use. - 4.4.
-If the data breach includes any entry codes or passwords, these codes must be changed immediately and all relevant employees and members of the College informed. - 4.5.
+- 5.2.2.
+The Head of Department must check that the DPO has been informed and must also inform the College Officer with supervisory responsibility for the staff concerned as soon as possible. - 5.2.3.
+The DPO and the supervising College Officer, working with the Head of Department, and (where the breach involves information technology) the Head of IT must ensure that appropriate steps are taken quickly to recover any losses and limit the damage. - 5.3.
+Steps to recover losses and limit damage might include: - 5.3.1.
+Attempting to recover lost equipment; - 5.3.2.
+Contacting any affected individuals or departments so that they are prepared for any potentially inappropriate enquiries 'phishing' for further information on those concerned; - 5.3.3.
+Contacting the relevant people so that they can be prepared to handle any press or other enquiries that may result; - 5.3.4.
+The use of back-ups to restore lost/damaged/stolen data; - 5.3.5.
+If bank details have been lost/stolen, contacting banks directly for advice on preventing fraudulent use. - 5.4.
+If the data breach includes any entry codes or passwords, these codes must be changed immediately and all relevant employees and members of the College informed. - 5.5.
 The DPO must consider whether the police need to be informed.
 Informing the police would be appropriate where illegal activity is known or is believed to have occurred, or where there is a risk that illegal activity might occur in the future given the nature of information lost.

-5. Investigation
+6. Investigation

-- 5.1.
-The DPO shall ensure that the College investigates the breach and ascertains whose data was involved in the breach, the potential effect on the data subject and what further steps need to be taken to remedy the situation. - 5.2.
-The investigation should involve the Head of IT and the relevant Head of Department and/or supervising College Officer. - 5.3.
-The investigation shall consider: the type of data concerned, its sensitivity, what protections are in place (e.g. encryption), what has happened to the data, whether the data could be put to any illegal or inappropriate use, how many people are affected, what type of people have been affected (the public, suppliers etc.) and whether there are wider consequences to the breach. - 5.4.
+- 6.1.
+The DPO shall ensure that the College investigates the breach and ascertains whose data was involved in the breach, the potential effect on the data subject and what further steps need to be taken to remedy the situation. - 6.2.
+The investigation should involve the Head of IT (where the breach involves information technology) and the relevant Head of Department and/or supervising College Officer. - 6.3.
+The investigation shall consider: the type of data concerned, its sensitivity, what protections are in place (e.g. encryption), what has happened to the data, whether the data could be put to any illegal or inappropriate use, how many people are affected, what type of people have been affected (the public, suppliers etc.) and whether there are wider consequences to the breach.

+6.4.
 The investigation shall be completed urgently and wherever possible within 24 hours of the breach being discovered or reported.
 A further review of the causes of the breach and recommendations for future improvements must be done once the matter has been resolved.

-6. Informing and Recording
+7. Informing and recording

-- 6.1.
-If the breach is likely to result in a high risk of adversely affecting individuals' rights and freedoms, the DPO shall ensure that the College informs those individuals without undue delay. - 6.2.
-The DPO shall, after seeking legal advice, decide which agencies and which other persons should be notified of the breach.
-Some people/agencies may need to be notified as part of the initial containment, but the decision will normally be made once an investigation has taken place. - 6.3.
-The DPO shall liaise with the Estates Bursar & Land Agent about informing the College's insurers. - 6.4.
-The DPO shall ensure that the College keeps a record of all personal data breaches, regardless of whether the College was required to notify data subjects.
+- 7.1.
+If the breach is likely to result in a high risk of adversely affecting individuals' rights and freedoms, the DPO shall ensure that the College informs those individuals without undue delay. - 7.2.
+The DPO shall, after seeking legal advice (where necessary), decide which agencies and which other persons should be notified of the breach.
+Some people/agencies may need to be notified as part of the initial containment, but the decision will normally be made once an investigation has taken place. - 7.3.
+The DPO shall liaise with the Estates Bursar & Land Agent about informing the College's insurers. - 7.4.
+The DPO shall ensure that the College keeps a record of all personal data breaches by reporting them to the Finance Committee (see further paragraph 8.1) and retaining copies of those reports, regardless of whether the College was required to notify data subjects.

-7. Evaluation
+8. Evaluation